 Junmai Daiginjo Sake

-Junmai Daiginjo is a particularly high-quality premium sake with a rice polishing rate below 50%.
+Junmai Daiginjo is a particularly high-quality premium sake with a rice polishing rate 50%.
 It is brewed exclusively from water and rice without the addition of alcohol.
-Junmai Daiginjo shows a special harmony between aromas and flavors.
-It is an exquisite pairing from the starter to the main course.
+Junmai Daiginjo demonstrates extremely harmonious aromas and flavours and is an exquisite pairing for all sorts of dishes from starters to main courses.

 Buy Junmai Daiginjo Sake

 Daiginjo is a particularly high quality premium sake with a rice polishing ratio below 50%.
 The slight addition of brewed alcohol shortly before pressing releases additional aromas from the mash.
 Daiginjo is particularly aroma-intensive and shows a very soft texture.
-A pleasure for special moments.
+A pleasure for special moments, indeed.

 Buy Daiginjo Sake